 Through the contributions of citizen scientists feeding into open-access databases like the ALA and GBIF, often this is where incursions of invasive species are first detected.

-"Citizen science is a global movement and through improved technologies and the ability to integrate with other datasets to create 'big data,' this will help to solve some of the biggest ecological questions and ultimately deliver better species outcomes," Dr. Roger said.
+"Citizen science is a global movement and through improved technologies and the ability to integrate with other datasets to create ',' this will help to solve some of the biggest ecological questions and ultimately deliver better species outcomes," Dr. Roger said.

 "Currently citizen science practices tend to favor large, brightly colored, charismatic species," Dr. Zerger said.

-"Therefore, it's no surprise that birds in city areas are vastly overrepresented in data records while groups like invertebrates, fungi and non-vascular plants or species in remote areas are severely lacking in data.
+"Therefore, it's no surprise that birds in city areas are vastly overrepresented in data records while groups like invertebrates, fungi and non-vascular plants or in are severely lacking in data.

 "There's so much untapped potential for scientific output from open-source data infrastructures like the ALA and around the world.